unsplash-image-8LkU6r_wb7k.jpg

 Artist Led Studio Programme

-Daily studio sessions led by Pete Codling, including structured prompts, shared discussion and opportunities for group reflection as work develops.
+Daily studio sessions led by Pete Codling, working primarily in charcoal, pen and paper.
+Sessions include structured prompts, shared discussion and opportunities for group reflection as work develops.
+Participants will collaborate with Pete on a large-scale piece connected to the village festa, with each participant taking a section of the finished work home with them.

 Lunches